Chemistry

 CHEM 4630 Introduction to Bio-Nanotechnology (LEC 3.0)

 This course will educate on the interdisciplinary areas of bio-nanotechnology.
 Goal is for students to understand how biomacromolecules such as nucleic acids, proteins, and lipids self-assemble to form the functional units of an intact cell.
 Emphasis will be on current application in DNA/protein nanotechnology, drug delivery and environmental biosensors.
-Prerequisite: At least junior standing.
+Prerequisite: Chem 2220.

 CHEM 4710 Principles Of Environmental Monitoring (LEC 3.0)